Coronavirus vaccination - FAQs for employers

 What about “anti-vaxxers”?

-A more specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available, although this will be difficult to prove.
+A specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available.

-What if employees do not want to be vaccinated because of the risk of blood clots?
+What if employees do not want to be vaccinated because of the risk of blood clots or other side effects?

 What if employees are hesitant about vaccination based on other reasons?